rbckman/gonzopi/README.md

 Gonzo Pi
 =============
-### a reboot of filmmaking

-The camera that runs Linux with an unique all-in-one filmmaking interface.
-Shooting your videos as takes in a scene and shot based structure.
-Gonzo Pi is 3d printed, easy to mod & repair.
+### Filmmakers dream

+a 3d printed FOSS digital video camera with the essential filmmaking tools.

 ![Gonzopi](/extras/gonzopi-01.jpeg)

-Software
+Features
 --------

-- film mode & picture mode, soon music video mode.
+The most innovative feature is that you film in a scene, shot and take based structure.
+You can put placeholders in for shots or scenes that need to be filmed later on.
+When *view button* is pressed while a scene is selected Gonzo Pi will glue all the last takes of all the shots in that scene together and then play it!
+Press view while film is selected will glue all scenes together and play your film!

+Gluing takes and scenes together takes a while and depends on your usb harddrive speed and the video bitrate.
+It also depends what Raspberry Pi you drive Gonzo Pi with.
+I have successfully been making films with 3B, 3B+ and 4B.
+I recommend 4B as the wifi and USB speed is much faster.
+Default bitrate for video is 8.888 Mb/s and sound is recorded uncompressed as 48khz wav before it is muxed together into a mp4 video.

-- glue selected clips together and/or cutting them by setting in & out points easily.
+- edit takes by setting in & out points easily in-camera (will rerender your scene if new edit found)
+- add voiceover and/or music tracks with dubbing feature
-- making timelapses, stop-motion, voiceover, music track recording, slo-mo recording, fast-forward recording
+- adjustable framerates for slo-mo recording or fast-forward recording
-- cut and copy and move clips around
-- backup to usb harddrive or your own server
-- upload or stream to youtube or your own server
-- auto correction can easily be switched on or off for shutter, iso and colors so *operator* is in full control also for audio levels
-- connect many GonzoPis together for multicamera shooting
+- work on many films, move and copy shots or scenes from film to film.
+(USB to USB drive)
-- stream a film a take or a scene through the network
+- live stream to another device in the same network
+- multicamera mode lets you control many Gonzo Pis in the same network, and sync footage between (makes live multicamera work easy as down to couple of buttons)
+- of course manual or auto shutter, iso and white balance
+- a vu meter for the incoming sound while recording
+- change audio levels while recording
-- control the camera with silent physical buttons or a usb-wireless-keyboard or through a built in apache2 web server or ssh or ports, you choose how to go gonzo just the way you like it
+- control Gonzo pi with silent physical buttons or a usb-wireless-keyboard or through the built-in apache2 web server or over ssh or ports, you choose how to go gonzo just the way you like it
+- Isaac879 3-Axis Camera Slider support https://www.thingiverse.com/thing:4547074 (plug and play, slider is controlled from Gonzo Pi Gui)

 ### GUI
 ![Gonzopi](/extras/gonzopi-02.jpeg)